 - Wrap the rolled dough to your rolling pin and transfer it to the pie plate.

 - Do not press the dough down to the pie plate.
-Push the esges down to fill the bottom of the pie plate.
+Push the edges down to fill the bottom with the pie plate.

-- Place the prepared pie pan to the fridge for 15 minutes, before you fill and bake.
+- Place the prepared pie pan in the fridge for 15 minutes, before you fill and bake.

 - If you are blind baking the pie crust, then place a crumbled parchment paper to the crust and pour enough dried beans or lentils and press it down gently to spread it evenly.